Open Space Lab 01: Gita Hashemi

 To view a slideshow of related images, please download and install the latest version of the Adobe Flash Player.

-The new and experimental Open Space Lab (OSL) turns the empty gallery into a space for research, creation and collaboration.
-OSL looks beyond conventional exhibition formats, offering artists the opportunity to explore, develop, test and talk about new ideas or artworks.
+Moving beyond conventional exhibition formats, CUAG’s new and experimental Open Space Lab (OSL) turns the empty gallery into a space for research, creation and collaboration.
+The OSL offers artists and collectives whose work is performance-based, exploratory and multi-disciplinary the space to explore, develop and initiate dialogue about ideas and art.

 Join the inaugural OSL artist Gita Hashemi in the gallery and online as she creates a major new work, Grounding I: States of Gender, a durational performance that combines life writing with live writing.
 Hashemi’s performance takes place daily from 11 am - 2 pm (except Sunday 5 February and Monday 6 February).